Lei Gao

 Biography

-Lei Gao is an associate professor within the Finance Area in the School of Business at George Mason University, where he teaches courses on corporate finance, investments, and empirical methods in finance.
-Dr. Gao has taught at University of Georgia, Michigan State University, University of Memphis, and Iowa State University.
+Dr. Gao is an associate professor of finance at George Mason University, where he teaches courses on corporate finance, investments, and empirical methods in finance.
+Dr. Gao has taught at Iowa State University, University of Memphis, University of Georgia, and Michigan State University.
 Dr. Gao is an active member of the American Finance Association and Financial Management Association.
 His research interests include market structure, investments, lending, corporate finance, and FinTech.
-His research has been published at top journals such as the Proceedings of National Academy of Sciences of USA (PNAS), Journal of Financial Economics (JFE), and Journal of Corporate Finance (JCF) among others.
-Dr. Gao's research has been featured at national news media, including Washington Post, Financial Times, Bloomberg, NBC, CNN, and academic press, including ASSA, etc. His publication at PNAS about Fair Lending is ranked by Financial Times as #15 in its "Top 100 Business School Research with Social Impact" globally.
+His research has been published in top journals such as the Proceedings of the National Academy of Sciences of USA (PNAS), Journal of Financial Economics (JFE), and Journal of Financial and Quantitative Analysis (JFQA) among others.
+Dr. Gao's research has been featured in national news media, including ABC, Bloomberg, CNN, Financial Times, Fortune, NBC, Washington Post, and academic press, including ASSA, etc. His publication at PNAS about COVID-19 is one of the outputs of his COVID-19 project, which the CDC has adopted to forecast the mortality of COVID-19 in the U.S. and fight the pandemic.
+His publication at PNAS about Fair Lending is ranked by the Financial Times as #15 in its "Top 100 Business School Research with Social Impact" globally.
 Dr. Gao has given a speech at the Department of Housing and Urban Development (HUD) about fair lending.
 He has also been invited to be an expert witness before the U.S. Congress and his research has been the base for the testimony.
 His publication at JFE about "Market Intraday Momentum" is one of the most downloaded papers at SSRN in concurrent research.
-His research about short selling regulation at JCF has been featured in Cato Institute Research Briefs.
-Dr. Gao has been a Financial Economist at the Securities and Exchange Commission (SEC), where he provides economics analysis and memos to support the Commission's enforcement and regulation, Protecting investors; maintaining fair, orderly, and efficient markets; facilitating capital formation.
+His research about short-selling regulation at JCF has been featured in the Cato Institute Research Brief.
+Dr. Gao has been a Financial Economist at the Securities and Exchange Commission (SEC), where he provides economics analysis and memos to support the Commission's enforcement and regulation, protecting investors; maintaining fair, orderly, and efficient markets; facilitating capital formation.
 Dr. Gao earned a Ph.D. in Finance from the University of Georgia, an M.S. in Industrial Math from Michigan State University, and a B.S. in Computer Science from Peking University.

-Dr. Gao has served as a reviewer for the NSF CAREER Award and top academic journals, including American Economic Review: Insights, Management Science, Review of Finance, Journal of Corporate Finance, and Journal of Business Ethics etc. Dr. Gao has delivered many presentations and talks at academics conferences, University seminars, Governments, and research institutions.
+Dr. Gao has served as a reviewer for the NSF CAREER Award and top academic journals, including American Economic Review: Insights, Management Science, Review of Finance, The Accounting Review, Journal of Corporate Finance, Journal of Banking and Finance, and Journal of Business Ethics, etc. Dr. Gao has delivered many presentations and talks at academic conferences, University seminars, Governments, and research institutions.

 Research Interests